 Organisations that currently flex their operations to reduce their energy use at specific times and so avoid these costs, otherwise known as load shifting, or run on-site generation to avoid Triads, are expected to be heavily impacted.

 Initially, Ofgem announced both charges would be introduced from April 2021.
 However, following a 12-month delay, in April 2021 Ofgem advised the Transmission charge reforms would enter consultation with a view to delay the Transmission changes until April 2023.
-The changes to the Distribution charges will still be introduced from April 2022, meaning organisations affected by the oncoming changes should take action to mitigate the impact on their costs.
+All changes have now been announced.

 What is changing?